 - Ultrasound:

 - Heat;

 - Range of motion testing;

 - Targeted exercise; and

-- Massage as a component of a multimodality rehabilitative treatment plan or physical therapy treatment plan.
+- Massage performed as a part of a rehabilitative or habilitative physical therapy treatment plan by a licensed or certified Health Provider.

 Occupational therapy

 Occupational therapy is treatment to develop, improve, and maintain the skills you need for Activities of Daily Living, such as dressing, eating, and drinking.